arilamstein/choroplethrZip/README.md

 R package with shapefile, metadata and visualization functions for US Zip Code Tabulated Areas (ZCTAs).

-## Training & Development

-My free course [Learn to Map Census Data in R](http://www.arilamstein.com/free-course) can teach you how to use this package.
-I blog about this package's development [here](http://www.arilamstein.com/blog).

 ## Installation

 Due to this package's size (~60MB) it is hosted on github, not CRAN.
 To install the latest stable release type the following from an R console: